Host an AmeriCorps Fellow

 Confirm your host capability.

-Our Fellows are dynamic self-starters with a high capacity to provide value to the local hosts, but fellows’ changemaking potential is maximized when the community identifies the capacity that they can support a fellow.
-Host applications are due by May 10, 2021.
+Our AmeriCorps Fellows are dynamic self-starters with a high capacity to provide value to the local hosts, but AmeriCorps Fellows’ change-making potential is maximized when the community identifies the capacity that they can support a fellow.

-We recruit outstanding and diverse leaders ages 21-30 who have demonstrated a dedication to a life of service and a commitment to return or remain in a community.
-We place a particular emphasis on reaching low-income and first-generation college students, women, POCI and military veterans.
+We recruit outstanding and diverse recent graduates who have demonstrated a dedication to a life of service and a commitment to return or remain in a community.
+We place a particular emphasis on reaching low-income and first-generation college students, women, POCI, and military veterans.

-Fellows undergo four weeks of training with LFNE during their two-year term.
-They learn technical skills, undergo character and leadership development and focus on developing equitable and innovative solutions.
-Training includes graduate-level coursework from leading MPA programs across the state.
-Fellows receive ongoing LFA training throughout their two years and benefit from mentorship and retreats with other fellows, as well as workshops through state community development organizations.
+AmeriCorps Fellows will learn technical skills, undergo character and leadership development, and focus on developing equitable and innovative solutions.
+Training includes graduate-level coursework from leading MPA programs across the nation and our great state.
+AmeriCorps Fellows receive ongoing training throughout their term and benefit from mentorship and retreat with others in their cohort, as well as workshops through state community development organizations.

 Service to communities.

-Fellows provide critical technical assistance to resource and talent strapped local community institutions.
-Find locally oriented and actionable ways to build economic and community development in rural Nebraska.
+AmeriCorps Fellows provide critical technical assistance to resource and talent-strapped local community institutions.
+For example, AmeriCorps Fellows are working to find locally oriented and actionable ways to build economic and community development in rural Nebraska.
 Research and work to find solutions for rural broadband access in communities where it’s needed most and help those communities who have it leverage it.
-Create free locally specific training programs that will work to reduce the digital divide and build digital literacy in rural America.
+Create free locally-specific training programs that will work to reduce the digital divide and build digital literacy in rural America.

 Grow the bench of community leadership in your area.

-LFA is generating an alumni force with the talent, conviction, insight and experience to effect the fundamental changes necessary to realize our vision of a strong community for everyone.
-Our alumni commit to spending at least two years beyond the fellowship to serving their community and will continue to work as local change agents.
+LFA is generating an alumni force with the talent, conviction, insight, and experience to effect the fundamental changes necessary to realize our vision of a strong community for everyone.
+Our alumni commit to spending at least two years beyond the fellowship to serve their community and will continue to work as local change agents.

 What We Ask of Hosts.